One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 Can you believe that this track is still in use today daily?

-The embarkment severely restricted the normal historical lagoon drainage for the first time, and ultimately, this changed the tidal flow.
+The embarkment severely restricted the normal historical lagoon drainage for the first time, ultimately changing the tidal flow.

 A New Highway 101 Bridge Over the Los Penasquitos Lagoon

-In the 1930s, the Pacific Coast Highway, otherwise known as US Route 101, was expanded, the roadbed along the beach heightened, and a bridge built over the mouth of the lagoon.
+In the 1930s, the Pacific Coast Highway, known as US Route 101, was expanded, the roadbed along the beach heightened, and a bridge built over the lagoon’s mouth.

 In 2005, a new bridge was built for uninhibited water flow.